8ta4/blog/drafts/Google Just Nuked My Playwright Tool's Core Feature.md

 I managed to find a partial fix.
 I [took out the code that needed the CDP connection](https://github.com/8ta4/extension/blob/a5140b48494443a63189761f6cdfb0266ee2b27b/src/Extension.purs#L27-L67).
 Now the tool just [copies the extension files into the profile directory](https://github.com/8ta4/extension/blob/a5140b48494443a63189761f6cdfb0266ee2b27b/src/Extension.purs#L69-L86).
 This gets the extension installed, sort of.
 But the extension starts disabled.
 It is definitely not the ideal solution.

-My workaround is okay, but it is not really what I wanted.
 Has anyone found a better way to programmatically manage or configure extensions?

 I am open to any any suggestions or collaboration.
 Please let me know if you figured something out.